 The Internet is no longer trustworthy, having been compromised by bad actors across the globe.
 Current proposals to work around a compromised Internet rely upon encrypted transport links, mesh networks, or harassing users for being unable to use GPG safely.
 Each of these strategies fails in different ways that inevitably lead to information leakage or - in the extreme case - death.
 Endrun, by contrast, takes NASA's Disruption-Tolerant Networking project from a laboratory experiment to a functional system that supports user-friendly encryption in hostile environments.
 Endrun embraces the nearly-unlimited throughput of a disk-laden station wagon and creates a reliable, eventually-consistent communications system ideal for activists, refugees, and trolls.

 The forthcoming depletion of IPv6 addresses is now closer than ever.
 For instance, ARIN states that they are currently in phase three of a 4-phased "IPv4 Countdown Plan," being already down to about 0.9/8s in aggregate.
 On the other hand, RIPE NCC has reached its last /8 IPv4 address space quite some time ago.
 Moreover, the nodes of the networks (end-hosts, networking devices, security devices, etc.) are already pre-configured with IPv6 connectivity, at least to some extent.
-Furthermore, in your LAN environment if you use one of the latest popular Operating Systems, from Windows 7 to Linux or FreeBSD, IPv6 messages are being sent while the hosts are reachable by using at least link-local address.
-So, IPv6 is finally here even if you haven't realised it and it is definitely going to stay.
+All the latest popular Operating Systems, from Windows to Linux or FreeBSD, send IPv6 messages out-of-the-box while the hosts are reachable by using at least IPv6 link-local addresses.
+So, IPv6 is finally here and it is definitely going to stay.

-And what IPv6 does not forgive for sure is the lack of security awareness.
+However, what IPv6 does not forgive is the lack of security awareness.
 IPv6 is not IPv4 with just extended address space.
-Several times in the past it has been shown that this "new" layer-3 protocol, apart from the huge address space and other new functionalities, it also brings with it several security issues.
-In this paper, it will be shown that significant security issues still remain unsolved.
-Specifically, four different techniques will be presented and analysed that allow attackers to exploit even a really minor detail in the design of the IPv6 protocol to make security devices like high-end commercial IDPS devices or popular open-source solutions completely blind.
+Several times in the past has been shown that this "new" layer-3 protocol, apart from the huge address space and other new functionalities, it also brings with it several security issues.
+In this talk, we are going to present our latest research findings regarding the evasion of high-end commercial and open-source IDPS, all with latest patches, extending our previously presented work even further.
 These techniques allow the attackers to launch any kind of attack against their targets, from port scanning to SQLi, while remaining undetected.
-Moreover, in this talk, after presenting detailed analysis of the attacks and the corresponding exploitation results against IDPS devices, potential security implications to other security devices, like firewalls will also be examined.
+During the talk, not only these issues will be demonstrated with live demos, but, moreover, the used techniques that allow attackers to exploit even a really minor detail in the design of the IPv6 protocol will be described in detail and simple ways to reproduce them will be given.
 Finally, specific mitigation techniques will be proposed, both short-term and long-term ones, in order to protect your network from them.

 Mac OS X 10.10 Yosemite is going to be released soon.
 It brings lots of new features as well as security improvements.
 In the first part of the talk, we are going to review these improvements from both defensive and offensive perspectives: what problems it solved, what issues it brought up, and what tricks still work.